mryamz/tribal-task/README.md

 From the root directory, you can run deployment scripts using the following commands:

-Before running the scripts, you need to create a `.env` file in the root directory and add the following environment variables:
+Before running the scripts on a live network, you need to create a `.env` file in the root directory and add the following environment variables:

+Note: You can run the scripts on the hardhat local network by using the `--network hardhat` flag.
+This will allow you to skip setting up the environment variables.

 ```bash
 PRIVATE_KEY_1="DEPLOYER/SUPPLIER"